StephenGriffies/StephenGriffies.github.io/_pages/aspirations.md

 4. **Materials sent to  [Stephen.M.Griffies@gmail.com](mailto:Stephen.M.Griffies@gmail.com)**
 -->

-Below is an incomplete list of projects that are of interest to me over the coming years.
-With my postdocs, I am interested in nurturing a network of collaborators to help advance these projects, all while enjoying the process.
+Below is an incomplete list of projects that are of interest to me and my group over the coming years.
+We are interested in nurturing a network of collaborators to help advance these projects, all while enjoying the process.

 - **Ocean waves and mean flows** using methods from quantum mechanics,